Monali-Khandelwal/Monali-Khandelwal/index.md

 ### Console Based Maven Application: ATM
 * Worked in a team of three developers to create an ATM App based on Core Java with various transactions between savings, checking, and investment accounts; used Agile methodologies (daily standups) with the team to create a UML and separately developed components of the overall application; personally developed bank account, account transaction, transaction receipt modules.[https://github.com/Monali-Khandelwal/Maven.Casino](https://github.com/Monali-Khandelwal/Maven.Casino)

+### Education
+* Maharashtra University of Health Sciences - India,  Bachelor of Homoeopathic Medicine and Surgery, 2005.